 Come on inside and real all about it.
 Someday you may walk into this lobby and sign your name in the register along with the visitors who walked these floors for over 100 years.

-Many of the words written in this website are taken directly from the stacks of old newspaper clippings loaned to us by Willie Adams.
-When possible a line in italics is written below a paragraph that was mostly taken directly from the news article.
+Many of the words written in this website are taken directly from the stacks of old newspaper clippings loaned to us by Willie Adams, grandson of Liz Husband past owner of the hotel for the past fifty years.